apache/spark/docs/mllib-clustering.md

 checkpointing can help reduce shuffle file sizes on disk and help with failure recovery.
-* `initialModel`: this parameter, only supported by `OnlineLDAOptimizer`, specifies a previously trained LDA model as a start point instead of a random initialization.
+* `initialModel`: this parameter, only supported by `OnlineLDAOptimizer`, specifies a previously trained LocalLDAModel as a start point instead of a random initialization.
 This can be used for incremental learning.